-The Corporation and its primary banking subsidiaries, Bank of America, National Association (BANA) and Bank of America California, National Association (BACANA), are Advanced approaches institutions under Basel 3.
+The Corporation and its primary banking subsidiaries.
+Bank of America, National Association (BANA) and Bank of America California, National Association (BACANA), are Advanced approaches institutions under Basel 3.
 Basel 3 requires the Corporation and its banking subsidiaries to meet minimum regulatory capital ratios and buffers in order to avoid certain restrictions, including restrictions on capital distributions.
 The Corporation is subject to a capital conservation buffer, a countercyclical capital buffer (if any) and a global systemically important bank (G-SIB) surcharge.
-The stress capital buffer (SCB) replaces the capital conservation buffer for the Corporation's Standardized approach ratio requirements.
 The buffers and surcharge must be comprised solely of Common equity tier 1 (CET1) capital.
 In addition, banking entities are required to meet adequately capitalized requirements under the Prompt Corrective Action (PCA) framework.
 The PCA framework establishes categories of capitalization including well capitalized, based on the Basel 3 regulatory capital ratio requirements.
 U.S. banking regulators are required to take certain mandatory actions depending on the category of capitalization, with no mandatory actions required for well capitalized banking organizations.

 Basel 3 provides two methods of calculating RWA, the Standardized approach and the Advanced approaches.
 As an Advanced approaches institution, the Corporation is required to report regulatory risk-based capital ratios and RWA under both the Standardized and Advanced approaches.
 The approach that yields the lower ratio is used to assess capital adequacy including under the PCA framework.
-As of September 30, 2021, the Common equity tier 1, Tier 1 capital and Total Capital ratios for the Corporation were lower under the Standardized approach.
+As of December 31, 2021, the Common equity tier 1, Tier 1 capital and Total Capital ratios for the Corporation were lower under the Standardized approach.
 The Corporation's CET1 capital ratio must be a minimum of 9.5 percent under both Standardized and Advanced Approaches.